 2. Has worked in a part-time capacity with the same employer or group training organisation for a period of more than 12 months continuous service immediately prior to the date of commencement of the traineeship or amendment to the training contract.
 Four (4) months part-time employment equates to one (1) month full-time employment.

 3. Has worked in a casual capacity with the same employer or group training organisation for a period of more than 12 months continuous service immediately prior to the date of commencement of the traineeship.

 CERT 3 GUARANTEE: This course supports existing workers in the industry to complete their first post-school certificate III level qualification.
 These students will not be undertaking the qualification as a traineeship.

 Vocational outcomes: At the successful completion of this qualification, graduates will continue to work in this sector.

 Occupational titles may include Blinds and Awnings Maker and Installer, Security Screens and Grilles Maker and Installer.

 Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for a Home Improvement Installer.
 19,600 persons were employed as Insulation and Home Improvement Installers in 2015.
 Job openings over the next 5 years are expected to be between 10,001 and 25,000.
 Source: Department of Employment 2017.

-Delivery and assessment: This course is delivered as an apprenticeship program with face to face classroom and workplace delivery and workplace assessment.
-Learners are introduced to the theory content and are required to participate and contribute actively and responsibly in class discussion, demonstration, group activities, role plays and simulations.
+Delivery and assessment: This course is delivered as an ‘on the job’ program with face to face workplace delivery and workplace assessment.
+Learners are introduced to the theory content and are required to participate and contribute actively and responsibly in discussion, demonstration, activities, role plays and simulations.
 Learners will need to practice and consolidate their knowledge and skills in their workplace.